Home » Our Services »

 Building financial resilience.

-From 2023 to 2025 the WBE Financial Wellbeing program supported social enterprises to embed financial wellbeing education into their support models, helping employees build confidence, skills and healthier behaviours around money.
+Over the initial three-year pilot (2023–2025), the Financial Wellbeing program supported social enterprises to embed financial wellbeing education into their support models, helping employees build confidence, skills and healthier behaviours around money.

 This proved to be a valuable addition to the wrap-around supports provided by these businesses.
 In many cases, employees were earning a wage and managing their money for the very first time, making the training a timely and practical complement to on-the-job support.

-The third and final evaluation by CSI Swinburne found the program to be highly effective, meeting all its goals for participating social enterprises.
+The final evaluation by CSI Swinburne found the program to be highly effective, meeting all its goals for participating social enterprises.

 According to Ecstra Foundation CEO, Caroline Stewart: "White Box and their social enterprise partners continue to show that providing new employees and workplaces with targeted financial wellbeing programs and supports is a highly effective and efficient model."